Trump's re-election efforts announce $105 million fundraising haul

 As an incumbent and titular leader of the GOP, the president benefits from the infrastructure of the RNC and its joint fundraising committees.

-"Our massive fundraising success is a testament to the overwhelming support for President Trump,” said Trump campaign manager Brad Parscale.
+"Our massive fundraising success is a testament to the overwhelming support for President Trump,” his campaign manager, Brad Parscale, said.
 "No Democrat candidate can match this level of enthusiasm or President Trump’s outstanding record of results."

-In the second quarter, the campaign’s online fundraising operation doubled their digital investment from $32 million to $62 million, raising more through small-dollar internet donations than the whole first half of last year.
+The campaign and RNC doubled its online fundraising from $31 million in the first six months of 2018 to $62 million in the same period this year, notably raising more through small-dollar internet donations in the second quarter than the whole first half of last year.

-Former President Barack Obama’s re-elect team had raised $86 million at this point in 2011, about $47 million from the campaign and $38 million from the Democratic National Committee.
+Former President Barack Obama’s re-election team had raised $86 million at this point in 2011, about $47 million from the campaign and $38 million from the Democratic National Committee.

-“The RNC’s record-breaking fundraising has allowed us to identify troves of new supporters online and continue investing in our unprecedented field program," said RNC Chairwoman Ronna McDaniel.
+“The RNC’s record-breaking fundraising has allowed us to identify troves of new supporters online and continue investing in our unprecedented field program," RNC Chairwoman Ronna McDaniel said.

 During the first three months of 2019, the re-election efforts brought in a combined $76 million.